Measure These 7 Corporate Real Estate Metrics in 2025

 What is is: Repeatable, recognizable movements in short-term utilization rates, typically over days or weeks.

-How to use it: CRE leaders and their teams can manage workspaces more efficiently by understanding which spaces are overcrowded or under-occupied, and on which days.
+How to use it: Corporate real estate leaders and their teams can manage workspaces more efficiently by understanding which spaces are overcrowded or under-occupied, and on which days.

 6. Peak Space Utilization Rate

-What it is: The utilization rate of specific workspaces when they’re at their peak occupancy, and whether or not this is manageable.
+What it is: The utilization rate of specific workspaces when they’re at their peak occupancy, and how close this is coming to total capacity .

 How to use it: Determine if individual floors and areas are overcrowded or underused when they’re at peak occupancy.
-Both create a negative employee experience that’s likely to damage your RTO Velocity – no one wants to do their morning commute only to have to fight over desk space or be the only one in the office.
+Both create a negative workplace experience.
+No one wants to do their morning commute only to have to fight over desk space or be the only one in the office.

 Low peak space utilization also suggests wastage of utilities and facilities management services.